etruel/wpematico/readme.txt

 == Changelog ==

+= 2.7.2 Jun X, 2024 =
+* Fixes call PHP ini_restore when the function is disabled in PHP.
+* Fixes a wrong variable name.

 = 2.7.1 Jun 7, 2024 =
 * Bump to WP 6.6
 * Tweaks on responsive style on System Status page.